jorenheit/brainfix/README.md

         endl();
     }

-    // Range-based for* syntax is supported, but won't produce different code let [] arr = #{1, 2, 3, 4};
+    // Will not compile any faster, but won't unroll let [] arr = #{1, 2, 3, 4};
-    for *(let i: arr)
+    for* (let i: arr)
     {
         printd(i)
         endl();